Things to Avoid While Buying a New Home

-Don't throw your money around.
-Although you will be dreaming of ways to turn your new home into a castle, avoid major purchases like appliances, electronics, or furniture.
-You will also want to avoid vacations and vehicle purchases until your loan closes.
-Your credit numbers could change suddenly if you purchase new furniture using plastic.
-It's even a mistake to make those large purchases using cash.
-Lenders are looking at your available cash when considering your loan.
+Don't buy big-ticket items.
+Although you may be dreaming of ways to turn your new home into a showplace, try to stay away from major purchases like appliances, electronics, or furniture.
+You will also want to avoid vacations and vehicle purchases until the closing of your loan.
+Using credit cards to buy furniture could compromise your loan process by distorting your numbers.
+It's even a red flag to make those big-ticket purchases using cash.
+Lenders are examining your available cash when considering your loan.